kokx/esphome-docs/components/duco.rst

 .. image:: ./duco/images/duco-pinout.jpg

 Pins 8 (RX) and 9 (TX) can be directly connected to the :ref:`UART Component <uart>` component using jumper wires.
-As a bonus, you can also take either 3.3V or 5V power from the pins to power an ESP32.
+As a bonus, you can also take either 3.3V or 5V power from the pins to power your module.
+It is also necessary to connect the ground of the DucoBox to ground of the ESP.

 The :ref:`UART Component <uart>` must be configured with a baud rate of 57600, 8 data bits, no parity, and 1 stop bit.